yreaction/JBDatePicker/README.md

 * Storyboard setup
 * Manual setup

-**Important**: whatever setup you choose, JBDatePicker needs two things to work correctly:
+**Important**: whatever setup you choose, JBDatePicker needs one thing to work correctly:
 + *Your viewController needs to adopt the JBDatePickerDelegate protocol.*
-+ *Your viewController has to override the ‘viewDidLayoutSubviews’ method in which you need to call ‘updateLayout()’ on the JBDatePicker object.*

 Besides that, you need to integrate **JBDatePicker** with your project through **CocoaPods**.
 If you don’t know how to do this, please follow [this tutorial](https://guides.cocoapods.org/using/getting-started.html "CocoaPods Guides - Getting Started").
 Alternatively you can use Carthage or drag the JBDatePicker classes into your project manually.